 The Lionhead Rabbit is a relatively new rabbit breed within the United States of America.
-Although the breed had been imported around 1998, it was not until 2014 that the American Rabbit Breeders Association (ARBA) approved the Lionhead Rabbit as an officially recognized breed in the United States.
-In contrast, the United Kingdom’s British Rabbit Council (BRC) recognized all known colours and varieties of the breed, in 2002.
-Scroll down this page to learn more about topics such as; Care, Colors and Varieties, Costs, Mane types, Size, Lifespan, Personality, Price, For Sale, Temperament.
+Although the breed had been imported around 1998, it was not until 2014 that the American Rabbit Breeders Association (ARBA) approved the Lionhead Rabbit as an officially recognized breed.
+In contrast, the United Kingdom’s British Rabbit Council (BRC) already recognized all known colours and varieties of the breed, in 2002.

 What is a Lionhead Rabbit?

-Lionheads are small bunnies with compact, rounded bodies and are considered to be a fancy breed.
-The distinguishing factor between Lionheads and other breeds is that this breed has a wool mane.
-The similarity they share with the king of the animal kingdom, the Lion, is the reason that they were given their breed name, Lionhead.
+Lionhead Rabbits are small bunnies with compact, rounded bodies and are considered to be a fancy breed.
+The distinguishing factor between Lionhead bunnies and other breeds is that this breed has a “wool mane”.
+The similarity they share with the king of the animal kingdom, the Lion, is the reason that they were given their breed name.
 Normally, their mane is around 2 inches (5 cm) long.

 Lionhead Rabbit Care

-How do I care for a Lionhead?
-Proper feeding, for a Lionhead, should consist of about ½ cup of high quality pellets daily, plus an unlimited amount of fresh Timothy hay and fresh, clean water.
-In addition, it is also ok to give them small amounts of rabbit-safe veggies and fruits (What to feed your lionhead?), in moderation – which is on the average 2-3x per week.
-Otherwise, due to their long wooly manes, brushings will need to be done in a consistent manner, being at least 2-3 times per week, unless he is molting – at which time he will need to be brushed daily…
+How do I care for a Lionhead Rabbit?
+An important part of “caring for your lionhead bunny” is to provide a healthy diet that should consist of about ½ cup of high quality pellets daily, plus an unlimited amount of fresh Timothy hay and fresh, clean water.
+It is allowed to give them small amounts of rabbit-safe veggies and fruits (What to feed my Lionhead?), in moderation – which is on the average 2-3x per week.

-One popular question asked about this breed is “How big do Lionheads get?”
-The answer to this is that an average adult sized specimen should weigh approximately 3lbs (1.36kb), although the maximum weight for show requirements is that of 3lb 12oz (1.7kg).
+A popular question asked about this breed is “How big does a Lionhead Rabbit get?” or “What is the size of a Lionhead Bunny?”.
+An average adult sized Lionhead should weigh approximately 3lbs (1.36kg), although the maximum weight for show requirements is that of 3lb 12oz (1.7kg).
 In other words, their size is similar to that of most small-breed rabbits, yet a bit bigger than most of the dwarf sized ones.

 Lionhead Rabbit lifespan

-Lionheads, when cared for correctly, can live to be around 8 years of age.
-Providing the right type of housing for your bunny, as well as the right types of food, exercise, and attention will play a large part in determining the length of his life.
-It is also known that avoiding as much stress as possible can also increase the time-frame of life for him.
-For the convenience of our viewers who are searching for a Lionhead rabbit to purchase, we have included a page where you can see which lionhead rabbit(s) are for sale.
-As previously mentioned, we always strongly recommend to only purchase rabbits from knowl
+How long does a Lionhead Rabbit live?
+When cared for correctly the average lifespan expectancy of a Lionhead Rabbit is 7-8 years.
+Providing the right type of housing for your bunny, as well as the right types of food, exercise and attention will play a large part in determining the length of his life.
+It is also known that avoiding as much stress as possible can also increase the time-frame of life.